Notes / Jakarta

 Both schools use the English National Curriculum in the early years.
 The significant divergence comes in secondary.

-For a deeper explanation of what each curriculum means in practice, see our guide to British vs IB vs American curriculum and ISJ's curriculum guide.
+For a deeper explanation of what each curriculum means in practice, see our guide to British vs IB vs American curriculum.

 School Size and Character

 BSJ, with around 1,400 students, operates more like a medium-sized British school.
-It has greater breadth - more sports teams, more co-curricular options, more elective subjects at secondary.
+It has greater breadth: more sports teams, more co-curricular options, more elective subjects at secondary.
 It also has more specialist staff and more developed systems.
-The trade-off is intimacy: in a school of 1,400, teachers know their classes but not every student in the school.
+In a school of 1,400, though, teachers know their classes but not every student in the school.

 Academic Standards